appium/appium-xcuitest-driver/README.md

 ## Optional dependencies

-- For real devices we can use [xcpretty](https://github.com/supermarin/xcpretty) to make Xcode output more reasonable.
-This could be installed by `gem install xcpretty`
+- [xcpretty](https://github.com/supermarin/xcpretty) tool could be used to make Xcode output easier to read.
+It could be installed using `gem install xcpretty` command.
 - For video recording under test we use [ffmpeg](https://ffmpeg.org/).
 It could be installed using [brew](https://brew.sh/): `brew install ffmpeg`
 - Facebook's [IDB](https://github.com/facebook/idb) tool could be used to improve some real device/Simulator interactions
 - [WIX AppleSimulatorUtils](https://github.com/wix/AppleSimulatorUtils) could be used to improve some Simulator interactions